 Meet our three 2015 keynote speakers – the first ever youth keynotes for REaDY Summit!

-Last year's REaDY Summit was hosted at R.A.
+The third REaDY Summit was hosted at R.A.
 McMath Secondary School.

 We featured a welcoming ceremony by the Musqueam Nation and also had numerous workshops such as ‘Keep Cool!, A Live Musical Comedy Show on Climate Change’ by DreamRider Theatre and ‘Sense of Story, Sense of Place’ by Dr. Scott Sampson.